thymea/thymos/README.md

 # thymos
-A simple x86 64-bit hobby operating system written from scratch in Zig.
+A simple 64-bit hobby operating system written from scratch in Zig.
+Currently only supports x86 but aiming to support RISC-V and then ARM in the near future.

 ## Features
 - Works on real hardware and supports UEFI as well